-This blueberry pie filling recipe is super tasty and so easy to make.
+This Blueberry Pie Filling recipe is super sweet and so easy to make.
 All you need is four simple ingredients to make the BEST pie filling.

 The blueberry pie filling is also versatile because it can be used in so many desserts.
 Whether it be in a blueberry pie, blueberry crepes, or cobbler, it’s always nice to have a jar of homemade pie filling on hand.